 What is online fundraising?

-Online fundraising allows nonprofits to raise funds from their supporters via the internet, usually using an online donation page.
+Online fundraising is the process of raising funds from supporters via the internet, usually using an online donation page.
 It’s a quick and easy way for individuals to support missions they care about.

 The benefits of online fundraising